taataa/tapspace/docs/api/v2/index.md

 Make the viewport rotatable.
 The viewport can be rotated by pinch gesture and mouse wheel.
-If a fixed center point is given, a single-pointer drag gesture is enough to rotate.
+If a pivot point is given, a single-pointer drag gesture is enough to rotate.

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>